rotimiakinrinde/Attrition-Analysis/README.md

 **Removing Duplicates:**

 The presence of 408 duplicate rows could distort insights and model learning.
-Duplicate rows were identified and dropped to ensure the dataset only contained unique records. this is to enhanced data quality and prevent redundancy, which could negatively affect the model’s generalisation.
+Duplicate rows were identified and dropped to ensure the dataset only contained unique records.
+This is to enhance data quality and prevent redundancy, which could negatively affect the model’s generalisation.
 ![Remove duplicates](https://github.com/user-attachments/assets/e6c84b18-4eb2-4e5a-bc83-0954db05439f)

 **Outlier Treatment:**